jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

  **Fold Space and Matter**
 Kaecilius’s **Fold Space and Matter** power adds a new rule to Vs. System® 2PCG®: an exhausted resource doesn’t produce recruit points.
 You can still use an exhausted location to pay for a super power.

-Kraven the Hunter
+## Kraven the Hunter (MC)
+Set: Sinister Syndicate
+** Spring the Trap **
 Kraven has a Reaction super power.
 These types of super powers work a little differently than normal super powers.
 Reaction powers trigger when a certain condition is met (in Kraven’s case, it’s “when an enemy supporting character appears”).
-When that happens you
+When that happens you can pay a , and if you do, you put three -1/-1 counters on that character.
+You can use a Reaction super power at any time, as long as its trigger condition is met.
+However, like other super powers, you can only use it once per turn.

 ## Leviathon Hydra
 Set: Monsters Unleashed!